Visiting Junior Fellow (EXPIRED)

-(1) A project proposal (max. one page, single-spaced, 11 pt. font), which outlines the applicant’s current philosophical research and explains how this might provide a foundation or starting point for one or more empirical qualitative studies.
+(1) A project proposal (max. one page, single-spaced, 11 pt. font), which outlines a potential project in the area of applied or interdisciplinary phenomenology.
+The proposal should provide a brief motivation/background for the project before sketching the aims and methods.
+Projects that clearly span more than one discipline and might involve collaboration with Cluster members from different faculties will be prioritized.
+Projects can be theoretical or empirical, so long as the applicant can identify suitable supervisors.
 Please note that the purpose of the fellowship is not to carry out the proposed project.
-Rather, the purpose is to work with members of MoCS to refine the project idea and develop a proposal for external funding applications.
+Rather, the purpose is to work with members of the Cluster to refine the project idea and develop a full proposal for external funding applications.

-(2) An information sheet (max. one page, single-spaced, 11 pt. font) outlining (a) which MoCS faculty the applicant would like to work with to develop the project proposal, and how their research overlaps with these faculty; (b) which sources of postdoctoral funding the applicant intends to apply for following the initial fellowship period, including how they meet the eligibility criteria for this funding; and (c) the applicant’s current familiarity with qualitative research methods (some familiarity is an advantage but by no means necessary for a successful application).
+(2) An information sheet (max. one page, single-spaced, 11 pt. font) outlining (a) the applicant’s prior research insofar as it is relevant to the fellowship call; (b) which faculty members (listed on the Cluster homepage) the applicant would like to work with to develop the project proposal, and how their research overlaps with these faculty members; (c) which sources of postdoctoral funding the applicant intends to apply for following the initial fellowship period, including how they meet the eligibility criteria for this funding; (d) whether the applicant wishes to be considered for the DIAS-MoCS fellowship; and (e) where the applicant heard about the fellowship.

 (3) A standard CV (no page limit), which should include, at minimum, education, employment, and presentations/publications.

-Deadline: Applications should be emailed to A. V. Fernandez at [email protected] by Wednesday, February 1st, 2023.
-Decisions will be communicated in mid-February.
+Deadline: Applications should be emailed to A. V. Fernandez at [email protected] by Friday, December 15th, 2023.
+Decisions will be communicated by early January.

-For general questions about the fellowship, including eligibility and project ideas, contact A. V. Fernandez.
-If you applied in the previous round but were unsuccessful, you may contact Fernandez for feedback and advice before submitting for the current call.
-If you have questions about collaborating with other members of MoCS, you may also reach out to them directly.
-In addition to our full-time faculty, Giovanna Colombetti (Exeter), Dan Zahavi (Copenhagen), and Philipa Rothfield (La Trobe/Melbourne) hold adjunct positions at MoCS and may be able to consult with junior fellows, although they cannot serve as hosts/supervisors.
+For general questions about the fellowship, including eligibility, project ideas, and help identifying potential supervisors, contact A. V. Fernandez.
+If you applied in a previous round but were unsuccessful, you may contact Fernandez for feedback and advice before submitting for the current call.
+If you have specific questions about collaborating with other members of the Cluster, you may also reach out to them directly.

 There are no notifications for this ad.